 Lauren was born and raised in the Roaring Fork Valley.
 She graduated from Basalt High School in 2018 and has since attended Colorado Mountain College to attain a Bachelor’s degree in Business.
 She has a deep love for the mountains, but when she’s in need of a little break Puerto Vallarta, Mexico is her home away from home.
 When she is in the valley she loves to spend time with Enzo, her Yorkie, and her family.
 This is Lauren’s first year as a part of AVSC and she could not be more ecstatic to work with the kids and see their progression throughout the program.

-Justin is returning to AVSC for his fifth winter with the Nordic team.
+Justin is returning to AVSC for his sixth winter with the Nordic team.
 He loves to share his passion for cross country ski racing with the awesome kids of the Roaring Fork Valley and feels fortunate to have the opportunity to do so at Spring Gulch.
 He has a long history in the sport both as an athlete and a coach; prior to AVSC, he's spent time coaching with clubs across the country including Jackson Hole Ski Club, Bridger Ski Foundation, Mansfield Nordic, and the Boulder Nordic Junior Racing Team.
 Justin is a USSA Level 200 coach.
 When he's not at AVSC, you can find Justin teaching science at Glenwood Springs High School or spending time outdoors in the Roaring Fork Valley with his family and friends.

 Bio coming soon!

-This is Charlotte's first year as a Yoga instructor at AVSC.
+This is Charlotte's second year as a Yoga instructor at AVSC.
 She has taught professional and recreational athletes yoga for a decade now.
 Over the course of three years in Denmark, she taught a Premier League Soccer Team (The Danish Champions) and their young academy players.
 Charlotte lived and worked with them and observed the effect of yoga in these young athletes.
 The players lived a stressful everyday life with a lots of external and internal pressure.
 Yoga offered them space and time to be in a non-competitive and supportive environment were yoga served both as active and passive recovery for body and mind.
 This experience in particular is what Charlotte is looking forward to sharing with young athletes in AVSC.
 She is excited to support AVSC in creating whole and well-balanced athletes.
 Charlotte earned her degree in Sports Science from the University of Copenhagen and has the following certifications: 1.000 hours of Yoga Teacher Training (Dansk Yoga), Yoga for Athletes certified, PSIA-AASI Alpine Level 1 and 2, PSIA-AASI Children’s Specialist 1, Mindful Running Certified.